Arbitrations in London are conducted under the Arbitration Act 1996.

 In a continuing flat market, the statistics remain robust with over 500 awards published and nearly 3,000 appointments in total, with a notable 25% increase in the number of SCP appointments.

-The LMAA also publishes its Intermediate Claims Procedure (ICP), and the Small Claims Procedure (SCP), as well as a procedure for Fast and Low Cost Arbitration (FALCA), Mediation Terms and LMAA/Baltic Exchange Mediation Terms, all of which together offer those involved in maritime matters a wide range of choice for the resolution of disputes.
+The LMAA publishes its LMAA Intermediate Claims Procedure 2017, and the LMAA Small Claims Procedure 2017, as well as a procedure for Fast and Low Cost Arbitration (FALCA), and Mediation Terms, all of which together offer those involved in maritime matters a wide range of choice for the resolution of disputes.
+Earlier editions of the Terms and Procedures are available on LMAA website.

 GAFTA is an international Trade Association with over 1500 members in 89 countries.
 Its aim is to promote international trade in grain, animal feed materials, pulses and rice and to protect the interests of its members worldwide, providing the support and international contacts they require.
 GAFTA also conducts arbitration.